adfinis/ansible-role-_template/README.md

 Some opinions have been included to make a "working" example.

 The only variable that is used is "role_name".
-This is the name you give when issuing
+This is the name you give when issuing the `ansible-galaxy init` as described in the next section.

 ## Usage